 Professor Gal is the Chair of the Social Welfare Policy program and a Principal Researcher at the Taub Center.
 He is at the Paul Baerwald School of Social Work and Social Welfare, at the Hebrew University of Jerusalem and served as Dean of the school.
 He serves as Director of the research program in the field of social welfare policy.
 Professor Gal was a member of the Tamir Commission (2002), which recommended implementing the Wisconsin Plan in Israel.
 In 2007, he served in the public committee appointed by the Israel Academy of Sciences to assess the Wisconsin Plan’s achievements and failures.
 He was recently a member of the Committee for Combating Poverty (2014) and headed the sub-committee on social security and welfare.
 Professor Gal has a PhD in social work from the Hebrew University (1996).
 He has published many articles and books, including: A Voluntary Burden Indeed?
 The Story of Dealing with Unemployment (2002), Social Security in Israel (2004), and Policy Practice in Social Work (2011).
 He also edited Professional Ideologies and Preferences in Social Work: A Global Study (2003) with Idit Weiss and John Dixon, and Social Workers Affecting Social Policy (2013) with Idit Weiss-Gal,.
 Two additional books were published by the Taub Center: .
 Aviram, U., Gal, J. and Katan, Y. (eds.), (2007).
 Formulating social policy in Israel: Trends and issues (2007) with Uri Aviram and Yossi Katan and Access to Social Justice in Israel (2009) with Mimi Ajzenstadt His academic focus is primarily on comparative analysis and implementation of social policy and social security in Israel and around the world.
 His current research topics include Mediterranean welfare states, religion and social policy, immigration and social policy, policy practice as well as a historical perspective on the social work profession.

 Yossi Shavit is the Weinberg professor of sociology at Tel Aviv University.
+He is now the Chair of Early Childhood Initiative at the Taub Center.
 He specializes in the study of stratification processes with an emphasis on education and educational policy.
 He is also studying ethnic relations and immigration.
-Currently, he is conducting (with Dr. Uri Shwed) a study of Arab-Jewish mixed schools in Israel.
-Under funding from the Jacobs Foundation, the study maps the social relations between Arab and Jewish students who attend mixed schools.

 Shavit has also led several internationally comparative studies on social inequality.
 These include a study of stability and change in inequality of educational opportunity (Persistent Inequality, 1993); a study on country differences in the way young people make their way from school to the labor market (From School to Work, 1998), and on inequality in higher education (Stratification in Higher Education, 2007).
 He has also published many research papers on social inequality, ethnic relations and education in Israel and elsewhere.

 Shavit completed his doctoral studies at the University of Wisconsin-Madison and won Alon and Spencer fellowships.
-He has previously served as Professor at the European University Institute, has served as the President of the Israeli Sociological Association, and now heads the Taub Center’s Educational Policy Program.
+He has previously served as Professor at the European University Institute, has served as the President of the Israeli Sociological Association, and heads Taub Center’s Initiative on Early Childhood Development and Inequality

-Prof. Alex Weinreb is the Research Director at the Taub Center.
-He is an Associate Professor in the Department of Sociology and Director of the Health and Society undergraduate major at the University of Texas in Austin.
+Professor Alex Weinreb is the Research Director at the Taub Center.
+He is a Professor in the Department of Sociology and Director of the Health and Society undergraduate major at the University of Texas in Austin.
 Prior to his move to UT, he was a Lecturer in the Department of Sociology and Anthropology at Hebrew University.

 Professor Weinreb is a social demographer whose work has focused primarily on population change in developing countries—he spent lots of time running NIH-funded research projects in sub-Saharan Africa.
 He has also worked extensively on cross-cultural measurement issues and, most recently, on Jewish population issues.
 Professor Weinreb has published many journal articles, co-authored Religion and AIDS in Africa (OUP, 2012) and is currently finalizing a second book manuscript The Mismeasure of Society: How Western Survey Traditions Misrepresent Poor Countries.